-Tips: I don’t use the Sawyer pouches due to a lack of durability.
+Tips: I don’t use Sawyer pouches due to a lack of durability.
 All my Sawyer pouches have sprung leaks at some point on every hike.
 If I need extra water capacity, I carry Platypus pouches, which I find much more durable.

 One bottle holds my filtered bottle, and the other holds unfiltered water.
-I try to balance the water between the bottles so I have the same amount of water weight on both sides of my backpack.
+I try to balance the water between the bottles so I have the same water weight on both sides of my backpack.

 The inline adapters are great if you use a hydration sleeve.
 Since I no longer use a sleeve, I cannot comment on their performance.
 I can tell you that they appear well-made and durable.